rackhamsauer/Project-1/README.md

 ## Demystifying the Genre-Rating Myth: A Data-Driven Dive by Michéal McCloskey

+Movie genres and ratings play a significant role in the film industry, influencing audience preferences, critical acclaim, and commercial success.
+Analyzing the relationship between these two factors can provide valuable insights into audience tastes, genre trends, and the overall landscape of filmmaking.

-Intrigued by thoughts of a connection between movie genres and ratings, I embarked on a statistical deep dive through a vast IMDB-like dataset of movies from the 2010’s.
-Armed with freshly learned skills of T-tests and P-values, I probed for correlations, tested hypotheses, and even employed the mighty linear regression.
+Armed with freshly learned skills of T-tests and P-values, correlation heatmaps and linear regression, I embarked on a statistical deep dive through a vast IMDB-like dataset of movies from the 2010’s.
 Yet, after much analysis and chart-gazing, I discovered a surprising truth: that there doesn’t appear to be any  grand, overarching correlation between genre and rating.

 Instead, a curious pattern emerged.
 Movies with the highest ratings often held a secret weapon: scarcity.
 The most lauded films were those with the fewest logged ratings, most surprisingly War and Biography movies, suggesting a passionate but niche audience.
 This counterintuitive finding challenges the notion of genre-driven ratings and invites a deeper exploration of factors beyond genre that shape our movie experiences.